LockeBirdsey/TwET/README.md

 What's included?
 - TwEGet: The Twine Executable Generator Tool.
 Easily generate an Electron based executable to be able to distribute Twine stories for Windows, macOS and Linux
 - Icon Creator: Make icons compatible with Windows and macOS.
 Can be used indepently
-- Twine Media Organiser: Aggregates all media used in a Twine story to a standard directory structure.
+- Twine Project Organiser: Aggregates all media used in a Twine story to a standard directory structure.

+**macOS releases have several issues due to me not being able to use the last macOS**
 **As a rule of thumb, always back up your work**

 # TwEGeT